 By Bill Connard / VP of Local Search Solutions

-Ranking factors vary by both category type and location.
+On Google’s local carousel, ranking factors vary by both category type and location.

 An initial review of the local Carousel search results suggests a pattern of ambiguity between the local categories explored and the locations desired.
 The factors that have the greatest impact on the position of Carousel results seem most related to the following:

 - Presence of an “Inside View” of the business

 - External citations from review sites and data aggregators

 New local Carousel exposes more organic results above the fold.